Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Results

 The limits are compared to the predicted cross-sections in the current ALP model, for different values of $g_{\mathrm{aff}}$, as shown by the gray lines in Fig.~\ref{fig:UL_sigma}.
 This shows that the HL-LHC will be sensitive to couplings in the range $g_{\rm aff}\sim (0.05-0.1)$ GeV$^{-1}$, for an ALP mass in the range $m_a \sim (20-100)$ GeV.
 The sensitivity around the lowest mass value considered in this work, \textit{i.e.} $m_a=12$ GeV, is significantly weaker.
 In the next subsection, we will discuss the possibility to improve this sensitivity with modified trigger requirements.
 We also compare our bounds with the upper limits presented in Ref.~\cite{CMS:2019xai} on $\sigma(pp\to Z'\gamma\to q\bar{q}\gamma)$, where the analysis is performed without flavour tagging.
 As a result of including flavour tagging, our bounds are significantly stronger in comparison.

 The derived upper limits on the signal production cross-section are translated into upper limits on the ALP-fermion coupling $g_{\mathrm{aff}}$, as illustrated as a function of $m_a$ in Fig.~\ref{fig:UL_coupling}.
-The left and right panel corresponds to upper limits at $\sqrt{s}=13$ TeV with $\mathcal{L}=300$ fb$^{-1}$ and $\sqrt{s}=14$ TeV with $\mathcal{L}=3000$ fb$^{-1}$, respectively.
+The left and right panel corresponds to upper limits at $\sqrt{s}=13$ TeV with $\mathcal{L}=35.9$ fb$^{-1}$ and $\sqrt{s}=14$ TeV with $\mathcal{L}=3000$ fb$^{-1}$, respectively.
 The couplings above the blue solid and (shorter) dashed line can be excluded at $95\%$ C.L. assuming zero or $2\%$ ($5\%$) systematic uncertainty, respectively.
-We observe that the stronger upper limit is obtained for an ALP mass $m_a\simeq 40$ GeV, with $g_{\mathrm{aff}}\le 0.053$ GeV$^{-1}$ at $\sqrt{s}=14$ TeV with $\mathcal{L}=3000$ fb$^{-1}$.
-For larger masses the limit slightly weakens, varying between $g_{\mathrm{aff}}\lesssim (0.056$ - $0.098$) GeV$^{-1}$ in the range $m_a\sim (50-100)$ GeV.
-Adding $2\%$ and $5\%$ systematic uncertainty, the coupling reach degrades to $g_{\mathrm{aff}}\lesssim (0.076$ - $0.27$) GeV$^{-1}$ and $(0.11$ - $0.39$) GeV$^{-1}$, respectively, in the ALP mass range between 10 GeV and 100 GeV.
-We compare these limits with the results available at the current LHC run at $\sqrt{s}=13$ TeV with $\mathcal{L}=35.9$ fb$^{-1}$: the dashed green and brown lines are the projected $95\%$ C.L. upper limits on the coupling to SM quarks, in the searches for a $Z'$ resonance in association with a photon~\cite{CMS:2019xai} or a jet~\cite{CMS:2017dcz}, respectively.
-We observe that our limits are stronger as compared to these references, where the analyses were performed without any flavour decomposition of the jet.
+We observe that the stronger upper limit is obtained for an ALP mass $m_a\simeq 60$ GeV, with $g_{\mathrm{aff}}\le 0.045$ GeV$^{-1}$ at $\sqrt{s}=14$ TeV with $\mathcal{L}=3000$ fb$^{-1}$.
+For larger masses the limit slightly weakens, varying between $g_{\mathrm{aff}}\lesssim (0.047$ - $0.060$) GeV$^{-1}$ in the range $m_a\sim (70-100)$ GeV.
+Adding $2\%$ and $5\%$ systematic uncertainty, the coupling reach degrades to $g_{\mathrm{aff}}\lesssim (0.084$ - $0.26$) GeV$^{-1}$ and $(0.12$ - $0.38$) GeV$^{-1}$, respectively, in the ALP mass range between 12 GeV and 100 GeV.
+We compare these limits with the results available at the current LHC run at $\sqrt{s}=13$ TeV with $\mathcal{L}=35.9$ fb$^{-1}$: the dashed green line is the projected $95\%$ C.L. upper limits on the coupling to SM quarks, in the searches for a $Z'$ resonance in association with a photon~\cite{CMS:2019xai}.
+We observe that our limits are stronger as compared to this reference, where the analyses were performed without any flavour decomposition of the jet.